CS23I1065/MARS-CLUB/README.md

 ## STRONG DOSE

-The less time that I allocated is for strong dose.
+The less time that I allocated is for strong dose.I enjoyed a lot in this dose has I felt this interesting

 **PART-1**

 Actually,I know this code is not efficient and It doesn't satisfy the requirements fully but it can work till some extend.As I did this in C.It took me very less time.

+The function prime or not will check the whether the number is a prime number

+It will get the value from the user and it has nested for loop which contain 4 for loop and the if statement will ensure all th whether the multiplying the four numbers matches the key given by the user

 **PART-2**

-I didn't even start this question because I saw that opencv concept has more videos in youtube I will try learn about this in due time
+I didn't even start this question because I saw that opencv concept has more videos in youtube.I will try learn about this in due time

 ## CONCLUSION

 I cannot even imagine how I tried to learn all this is in very less time

 1.C++

 2.Markdown

 3.Linux

 4.Ubuntu

 5.OpenCV

-This whole task made me to realise my whole potential that I can learn many concepts in less time.I know that this is a very small part and I myself know I could have done more but anyways thank you for making me to learn something THANK YOU
+This whole task made me to realise my whole potential that I can learn many concepts in less time.I know that this is a very small part and I myself know I could have done more but anyways thank you for making me to learn something
+ ## THANK YOU